 God bless, Mike

 p.s.
-I would greatly appreciate it if you would pray for this Bible Blog ministry today!
-Please also consider partnering with us by financially supporting this ministry.
+I would greatly appreciate it if you would pray for this Bible Blog ministry today and also consider financially supporting this ministry.
 Thank you!

-Bible.org's commentary on today's readings in Second Corinthians titled "Contrasting Christian Leaders With the Cultists" is at this link.
+Bible.org's commentary on today's readings in Matthew chapter 12 titled "Beelzebub or the Holy Spirit?" is at this link and "The Sign of Jonah" is at this link.

-Worship Video: Today's readings reminded me of Michael W. Smith's great song "A New Hallelujah!"
+Worship Video: Today's readings reminded me of Matt Redman's song "10,000 Reasons:"

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!